Javier Báez: 2011–2014: Minor leagues

-2014
+2014: Rookie season

 On August 5, the Cubs promoted Báez to the major leagues.
-In his debut that day, he hit his first career home run; the game-winner in the 12th inning victory against the Colorado Rockies, becoming the first player since Miguel Cabrera in 2003 to hit an extra innings home run in his debut.
+In his debut that day, he hit his first career home run; the game-winner in the 12th inning victory against the Colorado Rockies, becoming the first player since Miguel Cabrera in 2003 to hit an extra-innings home run in his debut.
 In his third game, Báez hit two home runs, becoming the first player since Joe Cunningham in 1954 to hit three home runs in his first three MLB games.
 On August 18, 2014, Báez hit his fifth home run in 14 games, joining Jason Kipnis as the only other second baseman to do so in the last 100 years.

-On September 2, Castro injured himself in an awkward slide at home plate in which he sprained his left ankle rendering him unable to play for the remainder of the season.
+On September 2, starting shortstop Starlin Castro injured himself in an awkward slide at home plate in which he sprained his left ankle rendering him unable to play for the remainder of the season.
 Báez finished the season at shortstop.
 In 52 games with the Cubs in 2014, Báez struck out 95 times while batting .169 with 5 stolen bases, 9 home runs, and 20 RBI.

-2015
+2015: Continued progression

 After struggling in spring training, mostly due to a high number of strikeouts, the Cubs optioned Báez to Iowa on March 30, 2015.
 He batted .324 in 70 games for Iowa, missing time due to the death of his sister and a broken finger.

 At the end of Iowa's season, Báez was called up to the major leagues as a part of September call-ups on September 1.
-Báez hit his first home run of the season on September 4 in a win over the Arizona Diamondbacks.
+Báez hit his 1st home run of the season on September 4 in a win over the Arizona Diamondbacks.
 His three-run home run in the second inning of game 4 of the National League Division Series against the St. Louis Cardinals helped the Cubs to a 6–4 win as they advanced to the National League Championship Series.